woojae9488/fabric-survey-app/README.md

-# Create a JNU survey application with Hyperledger Fabric
+# Create a survey application with Hyperledger Fabric

 **:mag: Note: I wrote this through a translator :mag_right:**